Painting and Fresco Restoration at St. Patrick’s

 Paint mixing

 The frescoes had been previously restored, so our conservators matched paint colors and mediums as best as possible at each location.
-We corrected new water damage from a roof leak, as well.
+We corrected new water damage from a roof leak as well.
+Mass was still being held in this church as work progressed.

 In-painting

 As is common with large-scale frescoes and murals, some colors were in better condition than others.
 Here, we matched the dark blue sky.
-We primarily used egg tempera paints for this particular project.
+We primarily used egg tempera paints, which allowed us to match sheen and achieve reversibility.

 Juliette Hotard carefully cleaning the top of a fresco at St. Patrick’s Church in New Orleans